gajus/eslint-plugin-jsdoc/README.md

 - An option object:
   - with the key `noDefaults` to insist that only the supplied option type map is to be used, and that the default preferences (such as "string" over "String") will not be enforced.
+The option's default is `false`.
   - with the key `unifyParentAndChildTypeChecks` which will treat `settings.jsdoc.preferredTypes` keys such as `SomeType` as matching not only child types such as an unadorned `SomeType` but also